Frequently Asked Questions

 R and Python are powerful data science coding languages, with extensive libraries of packages, but not an enterprise platform.

-Tag.bio enables data scientists to integrate useful R and Python code into any data node, automatically turning scripts into analysis apps.
+Tag.bio enables data scientists to integrate useful R and Python code into any data product, automatically turning scripts into analysis apps.
 Publishing an R/Python analysis app allows the data scientist to empower domain experts with a parameterizable, enterprise data product.
 This reduces the number of follow-up requests for parameter changes, and enables monitoring of app usage/ROI to guide future development decisions.

-For domain expert users, the R/Python apps published by data scientists are runnable on the Tag.bio portal with a consistent User Experience – just like all other analysis apps.
+For domain expert users, the R/Python apps published by data scientists are runnable on the Tag.bio analysis platform with a consistent User Experience – just like all other analysis apps.
 The R/Python apps enable the user to build a cohort, send that cohort as a dataframe to the script which performs analysis and prepares results as a report with visualizations.
 This allows users to review and preserve useful data artifacts, all of which are saved in history.

 How are you different from Jupyter Notebook?